Catalysts for Change

 William S. Simmons Report

-In March 1989, the UC Berkeley Senate produced the Simmons report (link is external) to propose "a one-semester breadth requirement to be satisfied by a series of courses from many disciplines that will focus on important themes in United States history, society, and ethnic diversity".
+In March 1989, the UC Berkeley Senate produced the Simmons report to propose "a one-semester breadth requirement to be satisfied by a series of courses from many disciplines that will focus on important themes in United States history, society, and ethnic diversity".
 The report was critical in developing and establishing the American Cultures Breadth Requirement later that year.

 Student Learning in American Cultures Courses at UC Berkeley